maximilianventura/Ontology-Constrained-Retrieval-for-Historical-RAG/README.md

 The goal of the experiment is to evaluate how structural constraints derived from Wikidata relations can reduce semantic noise during vector retrieval.

+This repository focuses on the retrieval component of a potential RAG pipeline.

 Unlike document-based RAG systems, this work operates on **atomic factual statements** derived from Wikidata and represented as vector embeddings.

 ## Repository Structure